thangngoc89/seaade/content/events/gc-prevention-table.md

 ---
 title: GC prevention table
 ---
-# Here are all information about GC Prevention Table
+# Here is all information about GC Prevention Table

 Please download from this list: